dstl/lighthouse-builder/README.md

 `groups` key.
 This contains a list of Ansible groups which this VM will fall under, and thus determines which "plays" to run from the `playbook.yml` file specified above.

+## Jenkins jobs

+### Build Lighthouse job

+The Build Lighthouse job is used to ensure the correctness of the latest deployable code of Lighthouse.
+It checks out the [lighthouse] repo and runs Python unit tests using the script in [`bin/jenkins.sh`][jenkinsscript].

+**With internet access** this job will download all dependencies from PyPi and use them in running the tests.
+This is controlled by the ansible variable `lighthouse_internet_access: yes`, which is the default.

+**Without internet access** this job will use `/opt/dist/pypi` to fetch dependencies from.
+This is controlled by the ansible variable `lighthouse_internet_access: no`, which is defined in the [digi2al.dependencies][depsrole] role.

+It will trigger the [Deploy Lighthouse job](#deploy-lighthouse-job) if it passes.

+### Build Lighthouse PRs job

+The Build Lighthouse PRs job is identical to the Build Lighthouse job except it will build branches other than master.
+This way we have the [Build Lighthouse job](#build-lighthouse-job) to guarantee master is green while this job flicks depending on the success of the different pull requests.

+It will not trigger the [Deploy Lighthouse job](#deploy-lighthouse-job) if it passes.

+### Deploy Lighthouse job

+The Deploy Lighthouse job checks out the [lighthouse-builder] repo and runs an ansible playbook to deploy lighthouse.
+It uses the `lighthouse-app-server` group defined in [`ansible/playbook.yml`][playbook] to perform the deploy.

+**In Preview or Bronze** this job will download dependencies from the public internet.
+This is controlled using the `distribute_dependencies: no` ansible var, which is the default value.

+**In Copper or Silver** this job will rsync dependencies from `/opt/dist` on the Jenkins VM to `/opt/dist` on the Lighthouse VM.
+All dependencies will then be consumed from `/opt/dist`.

+It will trigger the [Acceptance Test Lighthouse job](#acceptance-test-lighthouse-job) if it passes.

+### Acceptance Test Lighthouse job

+The Acceptance Test job checks out the [lighthouse] repo and runs the splinter tests from [lighthouse/acceptancetests][accept] against the deployed instance of lighthouse.
+This will prove that deployment was successful.

+### Package Dependencies job

+The Package Dependencies job runs two ansible plays, `package-lighthouse` and `package-dependencies`, defined in [`ansible/playbook.yml`][playbook] by checking out the [lighthouse-builder] repo and running [`ansible/package-dependencies.sh`][pkgdepsscript].

+Running this job will collect all dependencies needed to deploy lighthouse to an airgapped network.
+See the guide on [Packaging](#package-dependencies) for more about how this works.

+### Update Jenkins job

+The Update Jenkins job checks out the [lighthouse-builder] repo and runs an ansible play, `jenkins`, defined in [`ansible/playbook.yml`][playbook].

+Running this play will update Jenkins to the latest settings as defined by the `jenkins` play.

 ## How does logging work?